50 Super Easy Ways to Lower Your Electricity Bill

 2. Get a windmill: Well, this one might be tricky, but if you’re in a position to do this, planet earth will give you a big thumbs up.
-Naturally created energy is not only good for the environment, but once set up cost are accounted for, it costs you nothing.
+Naturally created energy is not only good for the environment but once set up costs are taken into consideration, it will cost you almost nothing.

 3. Keep your temperature steady: Set your thermostat 2 degrees lower in the winter and 2 degrees higher in the summer.
 72-74 degrees in the summer and 70-72 degrees in winter are suggested temperatures to set your thermostat to.

 4. Check out energy-saving apps: Apps like kill-ur-watts will not only keep track of how much energy you use but give tips, advice, and resources to saving moolah each month on your energy bill.